Federated Generalized Bayesian Learning via Distributed Stein Variational Gradient Descent: Introduction

 \textbf{\ac{SVGD}} has been introduced in \citep{SVGD} as a non-parametric Bayesian framework that approximates a target posterior distribution via non-random and interacting particles. \ac{SVGD} inherits the flexibility of non-parametric Bayesian inference methods, while improving the convergence speed of \ac{MC} sampling \citep{SVGD}.
 By controlling the number of particles, \ac{SVGD} can provide flexible performance in terms of bias, convergence speed, and per-iteration complexity.
 This paper introduces a novel non-parametric distributed learning algorithm, termed \textbf{\ac{DSVGD}}, that transfers the mentioned benefits of \ac{SVGD} to federated learning.

-As illustrated in Fig. \ref{fig:system_model}, \ac{DSVGD} targets a generalized Bayesian learning formulation, and maintains a number of non-random and interacting particles at a central server, typically hosted on an access point, that represent the current iterate of the global posterior.
-At each iteration, the particles are downloaded and updated by one of the agents by minimizing a local free energy functional before being uploaded to the server. \ac{DSVGD} is shown to enable (\emph{i}) a trade-off between per-iteration communication load and number of communication rounds by varying the number of particles, while (\emph{ii}) being able to make trustworthy decisions through Bayesian inference.
+As illustrated in Fig. \ref{fig:system_model}, \ac{DSVGD} targets a generalized Bayesian learning formulation, with arbitrary loss functions \citep{generalized_VI}; and maintains a number of non-random and interacting particles at a central server to represent the current iterate of the global posterior.
+At each iteration, the particles are downloaded and updated by one of the agents by minimizing a local free energy functional before being uploaded to the server. \ac{DSVGD} is shown to enable (\emph{i}) a trade-off between per-iteration communication load and number of communication rounds by varying the number of particles; while (\emph{ii}) being able to make trustworthy decisions through Bayesian inference.